 Custom Content and Mods play a large role in Sims 4 again.
 EA does offer unofficial support this time by providing a mods folder by default.

-The terms are used sometimes used as synonyms but there’s a distinction between custom content and mods.
+The terms are sometimes used as synonyms but there’s a distinction between custom content and mods.

 - Mods: Content that change the way the game works.
 These can be small changes from how the Sims behave autonomously to new traits and careers to monster mods like MC Command Center.
 In Sims 4 there’s two kinds of mods: Tuning/XML mods and Script mods